 The Advancement Grant Program is administered by the Los Angeles County Department of Arts and Culture.
-The Advancement Grant Program is made possible with funding from the Arts Ed Collective Funders Council and through direct contributions from the Herb Alpert Foundation, Angell Foundation, Colburn Foundation, The Carl and Roberta Deutsch Foundation, The Music Man Foundation, Sony Pictures Entertainment, and Snap Foundation.
+The Advancement Grant Program is made possible with funding from LA County Board of Supervisors and the Arts Ed Collective Funders Council and through direct contributions from the Herb Alpert Foundation, Colburn Foundation, The Carl and Roberta Deutsch Foundation, The Music Man Foundation, and Sony Pictures Entertainment.